ginamcase/Bus-Tracker/README.md

-Bus-Tracker is a modification of an MITxPRO class assignment that shows an animation of the turn-by-turn route to bicycle from the Stata Building at MIT across the Charles River to the front of Fenway Park.
+This repository is a modification of an MITxPRO class assignment that shows an animation of the turn-by-turn route to bicycle from the Stata Building at MIT across the Charles River to the front of Fenway Park.

 How to Operate: Load page, click button titled "Take Me Out to the Ballgame!".
 Markers will animate in the route from Stata Building to Fenway Park.